The following is a guest blog post written by Chad Faith, director of content for the digital marketing agency, SmartSites.

 In case you have been ignoring digital marketing sales funnels because you believe they are too simplistic or mechanical to explain, you are making a huge mistake!
 If you want the sales process in your business to run efficiently, you must get your marketing sales funnels right.

 For a fact, a marketing sales funnel is something that is not too complex to understand.
-Keep reading to find out what a market funnel is and how it works!
+Keep reading to find out what a marketing funnel is and how it works!